African students say they're facing discrimination as they try to leave Ukraine

 While some students have expressed frustration with their border-crossing experiences, others spoke of the kindness of the Ukrainians.

-Francis Chokura, who is working toward his master's degree in economics, said he had been at Lviv train station and didn't begrudge the Ukrainians who were given priority on trains headed out of the country.
+Francis Chukwura, who is working toward his master's degree in economics, said he had been at Lviv's train station and didn't begrudge the Ukrainians who were given priority on trains headed out of the country.

-The Ukrainian government provided Chokura and some fellow Nigerian students with winter coats and shelter at a hotel as they worked to leave the country, he said.
+The Ukrainian government provided Chukwura and some fellow Nigerian students with winter coats and shelter at a hotel as they worked to leave the country, he said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.